LaurenQurashi/MakersPortfolio/README.md

    * [Me TDD'ing Fizzbuzz Javascript](https://youtu.be/1MdWAMm-U_s)

-   * The Notes App - Javascript repo.
+   * [The Notes App - Javascript Repo](https://github.com/LaurenQurashi/NotesApp/tree/master/spec).
 This project was our first introduction into testing without a testing framework such as RSpec or Jasmine to help us along.
 I feel that this repo shows that I can write clear, concise tests, without the help of a testing framework.
 The tests in this repo follow 'the next smallest step' kind of fashion, and are also riddled with doubles and mocks to ensure that I'm testing what I want to test.
 This repo also shows a good example, in the notes-list-spec.js file, of my fave TDD'ing process Red to Green.
 I started off testing the smallest thing that is required of this object - that my notes list contained an array.
 The tests progressively grow in small steps, into a list of notes that I was completely confident of.
 This testing checks the behaviour of the list rather than the state, and ensures I am testing the right thing by employing doubles.
 In the first 5 weeks, I really struggled with mocks and doubles, especially in Rspec.
 I found I could completely understand their purpose and how they worked, but I just couldn't implement them into my work.
 After moving onto javascript, I found I could easily implement doubles into my work which flourished my ability to identify the need for them in my projects.
 I now feel comfortable in saying that I have a good understanding of not only why we test, but how to test effectively.

    * Airport - Ruby repo.
 This repo shows my first experience in TDD, and while it may not be the best example of testing, it helps illustrate how far I've come since week 1.
 I do feel however, that this example shows  that during week 1 that I got stuck into the testing and shows evidence of me understanding the basics of what a good test is.